 With any advertising, there is a cost.

-Facebook ads are certainly cheaper than Adwords, but their price continues to rise.
+Facebook ads are certainly cheaper than Google Ads, but their price continues to rise.

-This favors highly shareable niches like fitness, entertainment, and food.
-If your business is a paving business or mental health business, it’s going to be tougher to get engagement on your posts.
 You’ll need to be creative.
-Think: “What content can I create that my target audience will find particularly useful, valuable, relevant, and share-worthy?”
+Think: “What content can I create that my target audience finds particularly useful, valuable, relevant, and share-worthy?”